n-kar4/Blog_Website/README.md

 # Blog_Website
 A blog website created in udemy course.
--- SQL Query to generate the target dataset
+-- Updated SQL Query for PySpark SQL

 WITH payment_with_funding AS (
     SELECT